 |Chicken||Chickpeas, tofu||Roast dinner; salad|

 |Mince||Beans e.g., kidney, borlotti or red lentils||Spaghetti bolognese; chilli non carne|

 |Meat chunks||Tofu chunks||Stews or pies|

-How can you make the transition easy?
+How can you make the transition to vegetarianism easier?

 Don’t cut out everything at once.